Vondyy/24-7-Casino-Translations/README.md

                 "daily_message": "got your daily paycheck",
                 "weekly_message": "got your weekly paycheck",
                 "monthly_message": "got your monthly paycheck",
+                "earnmoney_message": "Earn Money",
+                "commands_successfully_ran_message": "Commands successfully ran",
+                "commands_on_cooldown_message": "Commands on cooldown",
-                "tax_status_message": "Sorry, you can't use this command while tax processing is active.", "beg_success_message": ["You tried begging Elon Musk but he's in debt from buying Twitter and you earned", "You tried begging Andrew Tate for money but he declined and you earned", "You begged a homeless man for money and he gave you",
+                "tax_status_message": "Sorry, you can't use this command while tax processing is active.", "total_amount_earned_message": "Total amount earned",
+                "not_supporter_message": "You need to be a supporter to use this command.
+Use /buymoney to learn more.", "bot_promotion_message_one": "Would you like to amass a fortune and support our bot?
+Explore our shop for a wide range of currencies and other valuable items.
+Get started on your path to riches here:", "bot_promotion_message_two": "Join our support server to join giveaways, get support, and updates about the bot:", "beg_success_message": ["You tried begging Elon Musk but he's in debt from buying Twitter and you earned", "You tried begging Andrew Tate for money but he declined and you earned", "You begged a homeless man for money and he gave you",